 I can't remember the inspiration for this point either, but it was a Reader's Digest puzzle book that we used to own (Actually, it was more a personality test book now that I think about it).
 In it was a fun little quiz which had us stare at a sketch for five minutes and then turn to the last page.
 On the last page, it asked us questions about the scene.
 The sketch showed a crossing where a car crash had occured, and the questions were similar to what a lawyer might ask during a court case.
 How good a witness would you be.

-The idea here is for it to be a little boost to your confidence and your ability to meet people's gazes.
+The idea here is for it to be a little boost to your confidence and your ability to look people in the eye.

 Final thoughts